-Approval for a MLOA is ultimately granted by the VP of Student Formation & Campus Life (VP-SF&CL) or the VP-SF&CL's designee.
+Approval for a MLOA is ultimately granted by the Dean of Students (DOS) or the DOS's designee.
 Before approval, the student must:

-- Present a notice to the VPSFCLfrom a medical professional, based on a current assessment of the student (within the last 60 days); the note should indicate the condition(s) requiring a MLOA and recommend that a MLOA be granted; - Complete the LOA Request Form, including obtaining the signature of the Registrar; and, - Schedule an appointment with the VP-SF&CL or VP-SF&CL's designee to discuss and review the MLOA request.
+- Present a notice to the DOS from a medical professional, based on a current assessment of the student (within the last 60 days); the note should indicate the condition(s) requiring a MLOA and recommend that a MLOA be granted; - Complete the LOA Request Form, including obtaining the signature of the Registrar; and, - Schedule an appointment with the DOS or DOS's designee to discuss and review the MLOA request.